dart-lang/language/working/0508 - strict-inference/strict-inference.md

 Future<void> fn() => Future.error("Error"); // OK
 ```

-The failure is reported on the constructor call.
-Only one failure is reported,
-even if multiple type arguments cannot be inferred, as the failure is on the
-type of object being instantiated.

 ### Function call

 Calling a generic function without explicit type arguments, such that one or